JabRef/user-documentation/en/XMP.md

 Adding metadata to MP3 helps other people to identify the songs correctly independent of file-name and can provide means for software (MP3 players for instance) to sort and group songs.

 With XMP-support the JabRef team tries to bring the advantages of metadata to the world of reference managers.
-You can now choose to "Write XMP" metadata in the General Tab of JabRef, which will put all the Bibtex information into the PDF.
+You can now choose to "Write XMP" metadata in the General Tab of JabRef, which will put all the BibTeX information into the PDF.
 If you then email this PDF to a colleague she can just drag the file into JabRef and all information that you entered will be available to her.

 ## Usage